alanesq/CameraWifiMotion/readme.txt

 Note: It is vital that the ESP has a good 5volt supply (at least 0.5amp capable - although it draws around
       100mA most of the time) otherwise you get all sorts of weird things happening including very slow network response times.
-      The esp camera board also seems very sensitive to what is around the antenna and this can cause wifi to slow or stop. e.g. I mounted the camera on a strip board and this was enough to stop wifi responding.
+      The esp camera board also seems very sensitive to what is around the antenna and this can cause wifi to slow or stop if you put it in a case or mount it on a pcb etc.  (If it is going in a case I think an external antenna is required).
-      I have also found that if you do not put a smoothing capacitor on the power, turning the LED on can disrupt wifi.
+      Also I find that a smoothing capacitor is required on the 3.3v side otherwise the LED turning on/off can cause a lot of problems (specifically causing it to keep re-triggering and other random behaviour).

 -----------------